 Public authorities can secure their initial financing through soft or commercial-terms bank loans.
-For this to be sustainable, a valid business plan must be presented, in which medium- and long-term revenue exceed the negotiated loans including principal and interest.
+For this to be sustainable, a valid business plan for the deployment project must be presented, in which medium- and long-term revenue exceed the negotiated loans including principal and interest.

 Favourable interest rates in soft loans (obtained thanks to the government backing guarantee) should be treated as state aid.
 If it can be proved that the loan was received according to market conditions, the Market Economy Investor Principle (MEIP) applies.

 Public funds enable economic and social improvement and are available at local, regional and national government levels, as well as at EU level.